HL7/davinci-pct/input/pagecontent/gfe_submission_and_aeob_overview.md

 **GFE Submission and AEOB Diagram Steps (High Level View)**

 1. A patient schedules a service which triggers the composition of a collection of one or more GFEs.
-Note: The composition of the collection of GFEs is currently not in scope for this IG.

 2. The collection of GFEs in the form of a FHIR resource bundle ([GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html)) is submitted (via the [gfe-submit operation](OperationDefinition-GFE-submit.html)) to the payer’s endpoint for AEOB creation.